gnosisguild/zodiac-module-exit/README.md

 This module is intended to be used with the [Gnosis Safe](https://github.com/gnosis/safe-contracts).

 ### Features

 - Provides a mechanism by which users can always voluntarily choose to leave an organization, taking a relative share of the assets.
+- The module has an owner and an executor, the executor is the entity that will trigger the exit transaction and the owner can modify the attributes of the module, including the executor and ther owner itself.
-- The `designated token` can be modified by the executor (E.g. Safe)
+- The `designated token` can only be modified by the owner (E.g. Safe)

 ### Flow

 - Make sure the Safe has any ERC20 available to redeem
 - Execute the `exit` function with a signer that owns designated tokens, passing the available ERC20 tokens in the safe as parameter

 ### Solidity Compiler